s-tuti/Lung-Infection-Model/README.md

 ## License

-This project is licensed under the MIT License - see the (LICENSE) file for details.
+This project is licensed under the MIT License - see the (LICENSE.txt) file for details.